Producing safe eggs at home

 Salmonella is the main bacteria associated with eggs.
 Illness is often more severe in the elderly, very young children and people who are sick or have an impaired immune system.
 In extreme cases the illness can result in death.

-Producers with 50 or more birds should visit the Department of Economic Development, Jobs, Transport and Resources (DEDJTR) website or contact DEDJTR Customer Service Centre on 136 186 for information on what you need to do to meet your legal obligations.
+Producers with 50 or more birds should visit our Poultry and eggs section or contact the Customer Service Centre on 136 186 for information on what you need to do to meet your legal obligations.

 Your responsibilities under the law